Dog Nutritional Needs to Help Pets Recover Faster from Paw Pad Issues

 Pet owners should routinely evaluate paw pad integrity to make sure the pads are smooth, plump and healthy.
 Pads that are flat, dry, cracked and/or irregular can be signs of not only nutritional deficiency but other problems in the body, such as disease or infection.

-What Are the Benefits of Trace Minerals and How Do They Help Speed Recovery?
+What Are the Benefits of Trace Minerals and How Do They Help Improve the Recovery of Pet Skin Tissue?

 Zinc plays a key role in the production of healthy skin tissue, especially in the hyperkeratinized tissues of the nose, tongue and footpad.
 These tougher tissues are very zinc-dependent.
 The zinc available in Zinpro Performance Minerals® has been shown to enhance the production of healthy tissues.